In our recent Spotlight on Retail interview, we spoke to Andrew Stevenson-Thorpe, Co-founder and CTO at ISAWITFIRST (ISAW).

 “Well, we’re constantly refining it.
-We’re a data driven business and we’ve got a team of people who look at every number for every province and for every step of the journey.
+We’re a data driven business and we’ve got a team of people who look at every number for every step of the journey.

 “To demonstrate, I’ll give you some numbers around this.
 For most ecommerce websites the average conversion rate is just above 2.5%, our standard is 3.9%, which tells me instantly that we’re doing okay!

 “We also have a dedicated team desperately working to get us to 4%.
 It’s a key metric for us as it shows us that customers like the service.